MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 To change the sensitivity threshold for client-side monitoring, follow these steps:

-1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates** , select  **.NET Application Performance Monitoring** , right-click the application group that you want to want to configure, and then select  **Properties**.
+1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates** , select  **.NET Application Performance Monitoring** , right-click the application group that you want to configure, and then select  **Properties**.

     > [!NOTE]
     > If you're currently authoring a new .NET Application Performance Monitoring template, to change the sensitivity threshold for client-side monitoring, go to the  **Client-Side Configuration**  page and select  **Advanced Settings**.
 Change the  **Sensitivity threshold**  and select  **OK**.